namvnngu/namvnngu.github.io/drafts/writing.md

     # Exit with the success code
     exit 0
-  # If the selection action is to quit
+  # If the selected action is to quit
   elif [[ "$action" == q* ]]; then
     # Exit with the success code
     exit 0
   else
-    # Print a warning message to enter a valid option
+    # Print a warning message to enter a valid action
     echo "You should choose copy (c), execute (e) or quit (q)" fi done